jramaya/marketingmd/index.md

 system

-7.1 JAPANESE CARS ON THE DECLINE {#japanese-cars-on-the-decline .calibre5}           --
+7.1 JAPANESE CARS ON THE DECLINE

  Japan's auto dealers have tried just about everything to revive sales.
 One Toyota Motor Corporation dealership in Tokyo throws monthly festivals in its parking lot and offers discounts of as much as USD 2,500 on new models.
 But potential customers such as Kai Matsuda, a smartly dressed 28 year old, is not buying.
 Sure, after spending a recent Sunday touring Toyota's swank four-story Amlux showroom in Tokyo,